mag-galaxy/3D-Computer-Graphics/Lab_2/README.md

 ### bounding box
 given series of vertices v, again, check structure of `Vector3[] v` through `print`, v = [(a.x, a.y, a.z), (b.x, b.y, b.z)...]

-We need to find min X , min Y, max X, max Y of those vertices.Set 4 variables to store 4 values listed above.
+We need to find min X , min Y, max X, max Y among those vertices.
+Set 4 variables to store 4 values listed above.
 To find a min value, initialize variable with max value a float can store, in contrast, to find a max value, initialize variable with min value a float can store.
 Then travere all vertices via loop, do comparison each iteration.
 At the end, return a vector with min X and min Y, another vector with max X and max Y.

 ---
 ### Sutherland Hodgman algorithm